snakster/cpp.react/tutorials/BasicSignals.md

 {% endhighlight %}

 The first parameter of the `REACTIVE_DOMAIN` macro is the domain name.
-Technically, a domain is a type, so it can be aliased with `using`/`typedef` or used as a type parameter for templates.
+Technically, a domain is a type, so it can be aliased or used as a type parameter for templates.
 Think of it as being declared as `class MyDomain : /*...*/`.

 The second parameter specifies the concurrency policy, which controls

-* (1) concurrent input and
+* concurrent input, and
-* (2) parallel updating.
+* parallel updating.

-For this tutorial, neither is needed, so we use `sequential`.
+For this tutorial, neither is relevant, so we use `sequential`.

-The purpose of domains is

-* grouping related reactive values together and encapsulating them;
-* allowing different concurrency policies for different domains;
-* simplifying management of dependency relations by splitting up the respective graph into smaller pieces.

 ## Hello world

-Next, we are going to create a simple signal that holds the string `Hello world`:
+Next, we create a simple signal that holds the string `"Hello world"`:
 {% highlight C++ %}
 #include "react/Domain.h"
 #include "react/Signal.h"